The Learning Centre:

 Expecting a tax refund this year?
 Now it’s time to make that hard-earned money work just as hard for you.

-Educators Financial Planner Kola Deru offers up a few smart ways you can use this year’s refund:
+Educators Senior Financial Advisor Graham Walker offers up a few smart ways you can use this year’s refund:

 1. Pay down high-interest debt.
 Use your refund to tackle high-interest debt like credit cards, lines of credit, or car loans.
 If you’re looking to be mortgage-free sooner rather than later, use your refund to make an extra mortgage payment instead.